 1860 – Molyneux Church and Asylum for Blind Females, Leeson Park, Dublin

-Winning entry for an architectural competition held in late 1859.
+Winning entry for an architectural competition held in late 1859 to design asylum and adjoining Christ Church.
 Unsuccessful entrants included William G. Murray, John McCurdy, and William Barre.
 Foundation stone was church laid in June 1860 with construction completed with the erection of the spire in 1880.
+No longer in use, sold in early 2015 for redevelopment.